-In addition to the basic Curriculum, children are also taught about personal, social and health education including Sex and Relationships Education.
-This is organised as whole school age appropriate themed weeks throughout the year.
+In addition to the basic Curriculum, children are also taught about personal, social and health education including Relationships and Sex Education.

 Opportunities to extend children's spiritual, moral, social and cultural development (SMSC), together with the promotion of British Values are woven into our school curriculum.

 All children take part in the activities lists in the National Curriculum.
 All children have the opportunity to participate in a variety of activities including swimming, football, rounders, athletics, netball etc.

 All the children in Year 6 have the opportunity to take part in a residential weekend, which concentrates on team buildings and personal development through engaging in outdoor pursuits eg, caving, abseiling etc.